madanh/smmr_code/README.md

-# Reference-free error estimation for multiple multiple measurement methods
+# Reference-free error estimation for multiple measurement methods
 Code and data used in the article **"Reference-free error estimation for multiple measurement methods"** ([doi/10.1177/0962280217754231](http://journals.sagepub.com/doi/10.1177/0962280217754231)).

 Documentation pending.
 If you want to speed things up, please ping me by raising